uoftweb/constitution/README.md

 The group shall hold general meetings at least twice per year, i.e. once per academic term.

 The Executive Committee will announce these dates two (2) weeks prior to holding the meetings.
 These meetings are intended to go over the group’s annual activity plan, financial health and propose or vote on constitutional amendments, if any.
-Motions will require 2/3 majority of registered members in attendance for a vote to be cast.
+Motions will require 2/3 majority of registered executive members in attendence or not in attendence to pass.
 The motion with the most votes will be passed.

 ### Executive Meetings

 The executive committee shall meet on a monthly basis where date and times are to be set by an executive.
-The quorum of executive meetings shall be 50%+1 of executives
+The quorum of executive meetings shall be 50%+1 of executives.
+The quorum is assumed to be present unless an explicit roll call is made.

 ## Amendments

 Any registered U of T members may propose and vote on amendments to this constitution.
 The Executive Committee will administer the process of having amendments discussed at general meetings.

-Constitutional amendments shall require a 2/3 majority to be passed at Annual General Meetings by registered U of T members in attendance.
+Constitutional amendments can be made at any time but will require 2/3rd of the exeuctive vote to pass.

 Amendment changes will be noted in an index form at the end of the constitution.

-The Executive Committee shall formally adopt the new constitution and submit the revised constitution to the respective University offices (i.e. The Office of Student Life, The University of Toronto Students’ Union, etc) within two (2) weeks of its approval by general members.
+The Executive Committee shall formally adopt the new constitution and submit the revised constitution to the respective University offices (i.e. The Office of Student Life, The University of Toronto Students’ Union, etc) within two (2) weeks of its approval by executive members.